-- iv.
-If, during the course of an investigation, the Investigator decides to investigate additional allegations of potential policy violations, not previously included in the written notice of a complaint, the Investigator must send notice of the additional allegations to the parties. - 1.
-Notice of additional allegations must be provided to parties in advance to any interview or meeting with the Investigator to allow the parties sufficient time to prepare a response. - ii.
-Fact Gathering: - i.
-The university, not the parties, is responsible for gathering relevant evidence to the extent reasonable possible. - 1.
-The parties are encouraged to provide all relevant information as promptly as possible to facilitate a prompt resolution. - 2.
+- i.
+The university, not the parties, is responsible for gathering relevant evidence to the extent reasonable possible. - 2.
+The parties are encouraged to provide all relevant information as promptly as possible to facilitate a prompt resolution. - 3.
 In the event that a party declines to voluntarily provide material information, the university's ability to conduct a prompt, thorough, and equitable investigation may be impacted. - ii.
-The university will not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence. - iii.
+The university will not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence.

+- iii.
 During an investigation, both parties will have the opportunity to: meet separately with the investigator, submit written statements, identify fact and expert witnesses, and provide relevant inculpatory and exculpatory information or evidence, including documents, photographs, communications between the parties, and medical records (subject to the consent of the applicable person), and other electronic records as appropriate. - iv.
-Evidentiary considerations: - 1.
-A Complainant's prior sexual history is generally not relevant, although evidence may be admitted if determined relevant in two circumstances: - a.
-Where the Respondent alleges the sexual contact was consensual, as evidence of the manner and nature of how the parties communicated consent in the past may be relevant in assessing whether consent in the current allegation, recognizing however, that the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent; and,

-- b.
-To show someone other than the Respondent committed the conduct. - c.
+Evidentiary considerations: - 4.
+A Complainant's prior sexual history is generally not relevant, although evidence may be admitted if determined relevant in two circumstances: - A. Where the Respondent alleges the sexual contact was consensual, as evidence of the manner and nature of how the parties communicated consent in the past may be relevant in assessing whether consent in the current allegation, recognizing however, that the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent; and, - 1.
+To show someone other than the Respondent committed the conduct. - 2.
 Any party seeking to introduce information about prior sexual history should bring this information to the attention of the Investigator at the earliest opportunity.
-Where a sufficient informational foundation exists, the Investigator will assess the relevance, form, and reliability of the information and determine if it is appropriate for inclusion in the investigative report. - 2.
-Exculpatory evidence may include evidence that a party acted in selfdefense.
+Where a sufficient informational foundation exists, the Investigator will assess the relevance, form, and reliability of the information and determine if it is appropriate for inclusion in the investigative report. - 3.
+Exculpatory evidence may include evidence that a party acted in self-defense.
 Self-defense is when a person who is not the primary aggressor in an encounter uses the minimum force required to remove their own self or another from an immediate risk of harm.
-Actions that escalate or continue the encounter will not be considered self-defense. - v.
-The Investigator will send written notice of any interview date, time, and location, name of participant(s) and the purpose of the interview to the parties and witnesses, in sufficient time f for the party to prepare and participate.
+Actions that escalate or continue the encounter will not be considered self-defense. - i.

-vi.
 The Investigator will obtain a party's voluntary, written consent in order to access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party, in the investigative resolution process.